sesam-community/azure-ml-service/README.md

 # Training data sets
 Use Sesam to create a published CSV endpoint with your training data.
 This URL can be used directly in the "import data" function within Azure ML.

-# Integreating sesam with the Azure ML webservice
+# Integrating sesam with the Azure ML webservice
 To operationalise your Azure ML trained model, setup a webservice and then use this microservice to integrate with Sesam.
 Ensure that the schema delivered to the microservice is the same as in the training set above.